-D) Strategy and Financial Targets
+C) Strategy and Financial Targets

-The Company's strategy is to increase shareholder value through investment in organic growth and product innovations around the world, augmented by a global acquisition strategy.
+The Company's strategy is to increase shareholder value through investment in organic growth and product innovations around the world, augmented by acquisitions.
 The Company builds on the strength of its people in marketing, manufacturing and product development and nurtures strong relationships with its international, national and regional customers and suppliers.
-The Company anticipates increasing its market share in most product categories by capitalizing on market insights and the growth of its customers, and by following developments such as globalization, new product innovation, branding and consumer trends.
+The Company anticipates increasing its market share in most product categories by capitalizing on market insights and the growth of its customers, and by following developments such as globalization, new product innovation, sustainability, branding and consumer trends.

-A key attribute of this strategy is maintaining focus and discipline.
 The CCL Segment aspires to be the market leader and the highest value-added producer in each customer sector and region in which it chooses to compete.
 The primary objective is to invest in growth globally, both organically and by acquisition.
-Avery objectives align to its core competencies in label solutions centered on specialty converted media that enable short-run digital printing in homes and businesses and increasingly using the direct-to-consumer channel, both organically and by acquisition.
-Checkpoint focuses on technology-driven loss-prevention and inventorymanagement and labeling solutions for the retail and apparel industries, inclusive of a rapidly developing RFID product portfolio.
-Innovia is a leading global producer of specialty, high-performance, multi-layer, surface-engineered biaxially oriented polypropylene ("BOPP") films for label, packaging and security applications.
+Avery objectives align to its core competencies in label and badging solutions centered on specialty converted media that enable short-run digital printing in homes and businesses and increasingly using the direct-to-consumer channel, both organically and by acquisition.
+Checkpoint focuses on technology-driven lossprevention and inventory-management and labeling solutions for the retail and apparel industries, inclusive of a rapidly developing RFID product portfolio.
+Innovia is a leading global producer of specialty, high-performance, multi-layer, surfaceengineered films for label, packaging and security applications.
 Innovia also provides significant depth and capability to develop proprietary films for label applications.

 The Company's financial strategy is to be fiscally prudent and conservative.
-The 2022 financial results delivered strong cash flow and a solid balance sheet after investing \$287.2 million in acquisitions and \$419.4 million in net capital expenditures to execute global growth initiatives.
-During good and difficult economic times, such as the prolonged impact of the CV19 pandemic, coupled with the conflict between Ukraine and Russia that began in February 2022 that has led to insecurity in consumer demand, volatility in energy, commodity and currency markets compounding an inflationary economic environment, the Company has maintained high levels of cash on hand and unused lines of credit to reduce its financial risk and to provide flexibility when acquisition opportunities are available.
-As at December 31, 2022, the Company had \$839.5 million of cash on hand and approximately US\$910.0 million of undrawn capacity on the Company's unsecured revolving credit facility.
+The 2023 financial results delivered strong cash flow and a solid balance sheet after investing \$345.8 million in eight acquisitions and \$443.7 million in net capital expenditures to execute global growth initiatives.
+Even during good and challenging economic cycles, such as the prolonged impact of the COVID ("CV19") pandemic, and geopolitical events such as the conflicts in the Ukraine and the Middle East, which has dampened consumer demand, led to instability in energy, commodity and currency markets, and resulted in elevated inflationary pressures, the Company has maintained high levels of cash on hand and unused lines of credit to reduce its financial risk and to provide flexibility when acquisition opportunities are available.
+As at December 31, 2023, the Company had \$774.2 million of cash on hand and approximately US\$966.1 million of undrawn capacity on the Company's unsecured revolving credit facility.

 The Company maintains a continuous focus on minimizing its investment in working capital to maximize cash flow in support of growth in the business.
-In addition, capital expenditures are targeted at the most attractive growth opportunities and are expected to be accretive to earnings.
+In addition, capital expenditures target the most attractive growth opportunities and are expected to be accretive to earnings.
 The Company's financial discipline and prudent allocation of capital have ensured sufficient available liquidity and a secure financial foundation for the long-term future.

-A key financial target is return on equity before goodwill impairment loss, restructuring and other items, non-cash acquisition accounting adjustments and tax adjustments ("ROE," a non-IFRS measure; see "Key Performance Indicators and Non-IFRS Measures" in Section 5A).
+A key financial target for the Company is return on equity before goodwill impairment loss, restructuring and other items, non-cash acquisition accounting adjustments and tax adjustments ("ROE," a non-IFRS measure; see "Key Performance Indicators and Non-IFRS Measures" in Section 5A).
 The Company continues to execute its strategy with a goal of achieving a comparable ROE level to its leading peers in specialty packaging.
-2022 ROE of 15.9%, although solid was down compared to 2021 as retained earnings increased faster than profitability gains:
+2023 ROE of 15%, although solid was down compared to 2023 as retained earnings increased faster than profitability gains:

-2022 2021 2020 2019 2018 2017 Return on Equity 15.9% 17.2% 17.8% 17.8% 20.0% 24.0%
+2023 2022 2021 2020 2019 2018 Return on Equity 15.0% 15.9% 17.2% 17.8% 17.8% 20.0%